School of Consciousness

 Whether your child attends daily or just one day a week, tuition remains the same, and your family is still responsible for meeting Missouri homeschool requirements, including tracking 1,000 instructional hours per year.

-That said, we’ve found that children thrive in consistent environments—especially when relationships, routines, and projects build over time.
+That said, we’ve found that children thrive in consistent environments, especially when relationships, routines, and projects build over time.
 Regular attendance supports your child’s sense of belonging, confidence, and learning momentum.

-Tuition for SofCon is $100 per week per child, billed monthly at $400/month.
+Tuition for SofCon is $100 per week per child, or billed monthly at $400/month.
 This includes all programming, facilitation, materials, and documentation support.
 We operate year-round and tuition is continuous regardless of attendance frequency.

 We are committed to making SofCon accessible to a wide range of families, and we offer a limited number of sliding scale and scholarship opportunities each year.
 These are funded through our 501(c)(3) nonprofit status and generous community donations.

-If tuition presents a barrier for your family, please reach out—we’ll do our best to work with you.
+If tuition presents a barrier for your family, please reach out, we’ll do our best to work with you.
 We also welcome tax-deductible contributions to our Community Fund, which supports scholarships and helps expand access to conscious education for all.

 At SofCon, we approach behavior as communication, and discipline as an opportunity for growth, reflection, and connection.
 We do not use punishment, shame, or coercion.